cache2k/cache2k-benchmark/README.md

 ## Running the JMH benchmarks

-The performance benchmarks will be moved over to JMH.
 To run the JHM benchmark suite:

 ```
+# compiles the benchmark and produces: jmh-suite/target/benchmarks.jar
 mvn -DskipTests package
-java -jar jmh-suite/target/benchmarks.jar
+# runs the benchmarks, results are writen to: /var/run/shm/jmh-result
+bash jmh-run.sh
+# generate the graphs
+bash processJmhResults.sh --dir /var/run/shm/jmh-result process
 ```

+This requires Linux and gnuplot.
+Single benchmarks can alternatively be run
+via: `java -jar jmh-suite/target/benchmarks.jar [ jmh-parameters ]`

 ## The maven modules